aadarsh-create/freecodecamp-projects/README.md

-# FreeCodeCamp Data Analysis with Python Projects
+# FreeCodeCamp Data Analysis with Python Projects (From Existing Templates.)

 This repository contains all projects completed as part of the FreeCodeCamp Data Analysis with Python Course.